|Style||Fully Escorted & Guided

 Continue to the fascinating Handicraft Center, where you'll be greeted by five colorful floors offering for sale beautiful Japanese arts and handicrafts including pearls, lacquer ware, dolls, toys, kimono (including antique kimono), woodblock prints, pottery, paper products, swords, lanterns, silk and textile goods, painted scrolls, music boxes and much, much more.
 This afternoon, visit Kiyomizu Temple, located on a hillside at the east edge of the city and famous both for its waterfall and for the stunning view from its vast wooden terrace.
 The temple is particularly beautiful in April, when cherry blossoms abound, and in November, when maple leaves show their autumn colors.
 After your visit, stroll through the narrow lanes of traditional houses, boutiques and stores below the temple, particularly its pottery shops which are particular favorites.
 Breakfast provided.

-Optional Excursion: This evening, a special optional tour offers an opportunity to join your fellow travelers for a Japanese Kaiseki dinner, considered an art form that observes the harmony between food and nature, where a set sequence of courses is eaten with great attention to presentation.
+Optional Excursion: Japanese Kaiseki Dinner & Entertainment.
+This evening, a special optional excursion offers an opportunity to join your fellow travelers for a Japanese Kaiseki dinner, considered an art form that observes the harmony between food and nature, where a set sequence of courses is eaten with great attention to presentation.
 After dinner, you'll enjoy a cultural performance including a Geisha Dance, Tea ceremony, Koyo music and more.
 Then, complete your evening with a walking tour around the Gion neighborhood, where the best-selling novel, Memoirs of a Geisha, was set.
 With luck, you might catch a glimpse of a geisha or a young maiko (apprentice) hurrying to a theatrical performance or an engagement at a local bar.
-This optional excursion can only be purchased locally
+This optional excursion must be purchased locally.

 Day 8: Kyoto or optional Hiroshima & Miyajima excursion.
 Enjoy a full day at leisure to explore Kyoto further on your own.
 Or, take advantage of a very special full day optional tour that takes you to Hiroshima and Miyajima.
 Breakfast provided.